lihenson/kit-check-coding-challenge/README.md

-Setup: run "npm i" in the project directory\n
+Setup: run "npm i" in the project directory

 Execute: run "npm run start" in the project directory